-- Word Count: Essay should be approximately 1,500-1,800 words of text for high school entries and approximately 1,000-1,200 words of text for middle school entries.
-(Note that this word count does not include footnotes, endnotes, or citations.) - Font and Page Style: Papers should be written and submitted in Times New Roman Font Size 12 with margins of approximately one inch at the top, bottom, and sides. - Primary Sources: Top essays will use a minimum of five primary source documents.
+- Word Count: Essay should be approximately 1,500-1,800 words for high school entries and approximately 1,000-1,200 words for middle school entries.
+(Note that this word count does not include footnotes, endnotes, or citations.) - Font and Page Style: Papers should be written and submitted in Times New Roman Font Size 12 with margins of approximately one inch at the top, bottom, and sides. - Primary Sources: New for 2018-2019: All essays must use at least one document from the Gilder Lehrman Collection.
+Top essays will use a minimum of five primary source documents.
 We will count a single letter, photograph, broadside, etc. as a single primary source document.
-See the Civil War Essay Contest Guidelines and Scoring Rubric for more information on the minimum number of primary sources for each score. - Secondary Sources: Top essays will use scholarly secondary sources (three to five sources at a minimum) beyond the textbook.
-Textbooks can be referenced only for general background information. - Internet Sources: Please caution your students to evaluate the validity of web content and cite their sources carefully in their references and bibliography. - Organization: Top essays have an introduction, body, and conclusion, and a clearly stated, well-developed thesis statement with supportive historical evidence. - Essay Topics: As a general guide, please refer to the Civil War Essay Contest Writing Prompts as possible suggestions to guide your selection of an essay topic.
-(Students are not limited to these topics and questions.)
+See the Civil War Essay Contest Guidelines and Scoring Rubric for more information on the minimum number of primary sources for each score. - Secondary Sources: Top essays will use scholarly secondary sources (three to five sources at a minimum) beyond the textbook, such as articles or monographs.
+Textbooks can be referenced only for general background information. - Internet Sources: Please caution your students to evaluate the validity of web content and cite their sources carefully in their references and bibliography. - Organization: Top essays have an introduction, body, and conclusion, and a clearly stated, well-developed thesis statement with supportive historical evidence. - Essay Topics: Please refer to the Civil War Essay Contest Writing Prompts as possible suggestions to guide your students' selection of an essay topic.
+Students are not limited to these topics and questions.
 Biographies, even of obscure figures, and battle reports are usually easier to write than other types of essays.
 Likewise, certain topics, such as female spies, battlefield medicine, or the new medium of photography, have been covered in great detail by past contest participants.
-It is important to remember that all essays should feature a clearly stated, well-developed thesis statement with a variety of primary sources, a well-reasoned analysis, and supportive evidence. - Citations: The best essays have clear, complete, and consistent citations.
-Students must document their sources and evidence, using any one of the following three formats: MLA, APA, or University of Chicago.
+It is important to remember that all essays should feature a clearly stated, well-developed thesis statement, a well-reasoned analysis, and supportive evidence that is based on primary sources. - Citations: The best essays have clear, complete, and consistent citations.
+Students must document their sources and evidence using any one of the following three formats: MLA, APA, or University of Chicago.
 Regarding Internet sources, please make sure that students provide information beyond URLs in their citations, such as the author and title of the source. - Bibliography: Each essay is required to include a bibliography listing all sources divided into two categories Primary Sources and Secondary Sources.